Wall of Salt

 Salt transformed into a material of architectural scale.

 At the heart of the LUMA Gehry Tower in Arles, shines a wall cladding made of salt.
-Counting thousands of panels covering 560m2, the ‘Wall of Salt’ showcases the use of salt as a natural, fire-resistant and abundant material for architectural scale.
-The salt panels were grown locally, utilising the Mediterranean climate and sea, at the crystallisation plant in the ancient salt fields of the Camargue.
+Counting thousands of panels covering 560 square meters, the ‘Wall of Salt’ showcases the use of salt as a natural, fire-resistant and abundant material for architectural scale.
+The salt panels were grown locally –utilising the Mediterranean climate and sea – at the crystallisation plant in the ancient salt fields of the Camargue.

 The ‘Wall of Salt’ was the result of a four-year collaboration between designer Karlijn Sibbel and Henna Burney of Atelier LUMA, a research and design lab that creates innovative ways to use the natural and cultural resources of a territory.
 For the project, Karlijn Sibbel and Henna Burney developed a farm-like system to grow panels of salt employing the natural crystallisation that occurs in the salt fields of the Salins de Giraud during the summer.